Neufal777/NebulaTrade/README.md

 #### Conclusion..
 _It is finished? of course NOT!, there's a looot to do and some things to fix but at the moment is completly functional and you can use it, but remember.. at your own RISK!  :)_
+_Note: This was just for learning, that means that will not be mantained, feel free to add anything :)_